-- 3.37 A nursing home may wish to ensure that all the obligations that they are committing to are included in one document e.g. by the use of 'entire agreement' clauses.
-The CCPC is concerned that entire agreement clauses may prevent a consumer from raising a claim concerning statements made during discussions which are not subsequently included in the contract. - 3.38 Good faith requires that each party to a contract is bound by his or her promises and by any other statements which help secure the other party's agreement.
+- 3.39 A nursing home may wish to ensure that all the obligations that they are committing to are included in one document for example, by the use of 'entire agreement' clauses.
+The CCPC is concerned that entire agreement clauses may prevent a consumer from raising a claim concerning statements made during discussions which are not subsequently included in the contract. - 3.40 Good faith requires that each party to a contract is bound by his or her promises and by any other statements which help secure the other party's agreement.
 Consumers commonly and naturally rely on what is said to them when they are entering a contract.
 This is especially true for older or vulnerable consumers.
 Promises or statements made verbally by a nursing home to a resident should form part of the contract.
-Any attempt by the nursing home to exclude such statements is open to challenge on fairness grounds. - 3.39 Paragraph (n) of the Grey List includes any term which has the object or effect of "limiting the seller's or supplier's obligation to respect commitments undertaken by his agents" as a term where there is a probability of unfairness.
+Any attempt by the nursing home to exclude such statements is open to challenge on fairness grounds. - 3.41 Paragraph 15 of the 'grey list' includes any term which has the object or effect of "limiting the trader's obligation to respect commitments undertaken by the trader's agents" as a term where there is a probability of unfairness.